uksrc/tools-and-scripts/jira-issues/README.md

 This script takes a CSV of Jira issues and creates them on a Jira instance.

+## Using the PI-Planning-Template Spreadsheet

+There are two ways to use the PI-Planning-Template Spreadsheet.

+1. Use the Google Sheets Template with this link - [PI-Planning-Template](https://docs.google.com/spreadsheets/d/1SVHheOKbT-RZLPtXMeCxjWGOSHA4BH3Jpdnakv2f800/edit?usp=sharing).

+2. Import the **PI-Planning-Tempate.xlsx** provided in the bundle, this includes the drop downs.

 ## Pre-Requisites

 If you are a Mac user, you can try using the `setup-mac.sh` script.